JemimaAnsaaku/JemTheDefender/PreSecurity_Practicals.md/Command-line-basics.md

 | **Pipe (|) and Ampersand (&)**  | Used for bitwise operations or logical OR/AND.                             | Performs bitwise OR (`|`) and AND (`&`) operations.                   | **Logical errors**: Misuse causes incorrect results in logical operations. | `if (x & y)` (bitwise AND)                                           | The **ampersand (`&`)** and **pipe (`|`)** are used for bitwise AND and OR operations, respectively.
 Using these incorrectly can lead to wrong outcomes in logical tests. |
 | **Double and Single Quotes ("", '')** | Defines characters and strings in most languages.                      | Single quotes define characters (`'A'`), double quotes define strings (`"Hello"`). | **Type errors**: Mixing character and string quotes can cause issues. | `'A'` (character)<br> `"Hello"` (string)                              | **Single (`'`) and double (`"`) quotes** are used for strings.
 In some languages, single quotes denote characters (e.g., `'A'`), and double quotes are for strings (e.g., `"Hello"`). |

+## Other coding laws

+1. DRY Principle (Don't Repeat Yourself)
+What it is: Avoid duplication of code.
+If you find yourself writing the same code more than once, consider creating a function or class to handle it.

+Why it matters: Reduces redundancy and keeps your codebase cleaner.
+Easier to maintain and less prone to errors.
+Call function instead of repeating the formula.

+2. KISS Principle (Keep It Simple, Stupid)

+What it is: Simplicity should be a key goal in design and implementation.
+Avoid complex solutions when simple ones are available.

+Why it matters: Simpler code is easier to understand, debug, and maintain.
+Over-complicating your solutions can lead to problems down the line.

+3. YAGNI Principle (You Aren't Gonna Need It)

+What it is: Don’t add functionality until it’s absolutely necessary.
+Focus on the immediate requirements rather than adding extra features prematurely.

+Why it matters: Avoids over-engineering and keeps the codebase lean.
+Focusing on current needs reduces waste and unnecessary complexity.

+4. Code Readability

+What it is: Write your code so that others (or even future you) can easily read, understand, and modify it.

+Why it matters: Clean, readable code makes collaboration easier, ensures that others can contribute, and helps debugging or expanding the code later on.

+Key Guidelines:

+Use meaningful variable names.

+Keep your code well-organized with consistent indentation and spacing.

+Write clear comments where necessary.

+Use self-explanatory functions and methods.

+5. Modularity

+What it is: Break your code into small, reusable units (functions, classes, or modules).

+Why it matters: Helps maintain a clean and organized structure, making it easier to test, update, and reuse parts of your code.